-UC symptoms improve during periods of remission and
+You may notice relief in UC symptoms during periods of remission and worsening during periods of relapse or flare-ups.

-or your treatment is not working.
+is progressing or your treatment is not working as expected.

-The primary goal of treatment is to bring the condition into remission and keep it there.
+The primary goal of treatment is to bring the condition into

 Ulcerative Colitis Progression Guide